angelav8/Azure-SQL-DMV-Analysis/README.md

 - Active queries by user
 - Blocked queries

-There are some readily available queries such as:

-- sp_whoisactive by Adam Machanic
-- Brent Ozars first responder kit
-- Eric darling

 Analyzing the performance and health of an Azure SQL database is crucial for maintaining optimal operation.
 Dynamic Management Views (DMVs) are indispensable tools for this, providing a window into the inner workings of the database engine.
 Below is a breakdown of the most useful DMV tables and their key columns, categorized by their primary function.

 ### Execution-Related DMVs